igor-baiborodine/kiroule.com/content/article/configure-custom-domain-and-https-in-netlify.md

 baseURL = "https://www.kiroule.com/"
 ```

 Commit and push the change to GitHub.
 This update should trigger a new build and deploy in Netlify.
-So go back to Netlify and verify in the site’s `Overview` tab that the site was successfully published.
+So go back to Netlify and verify in the site's `Overview` tab that the site was successfully published.

 ![Netlify Site Deploy Change BaseURL](/img/content/article/configure-custom-domain-and-https-in-netlify/netlify-site-deploy-change-baseurl.png)